"LeAnn, get out of this barn and out of my life!"

 LeAnn was a pet cow.

-While a pet cow might sound like a nice idea, in this instance, it wasn't so nice.
+While a pet cow might sound like a great idea, in this instance, it wasn't even nice.
 LeAnn's problem was that she had no respect.
 Not for other cows.
 Not for my brother.
 Not for my sister.
 LeAnn was having the time of her life, having once again escaped the confines of the pasture and munching along in front of the cow stanchions, eating the grain my sister was so faithfully putting out for the 69 other cows who would soon be coming in to get milked.

 Making things worse, LeAnn was leaving a trail of cow pies behind her.